Group: Illinois restaurant tried to reseat over skin color

 Vahl, of nearby Montgomery, says he's multiracial.
 His wife, Mary, first shared the story on social media.
 After several managers tried to move the group, they left for another restaurant.

-Buffalo Wild Wings spokeswoman Claire Kudlata says a "thorough internal investigation" is being conducted and apologized for "any unacceptable behavior."
+A Buffalo Wild Wings spokesperson says a "thorough internal investigation" is being conducted and apologized for "any unacceptable behavior."

 The DuPage County NAACP says it'll look into the matter.